Medical Editor: John P. Cunha, DO, FACOEP

 |100 mg, 3-hour||3272||0.4|

 |≤ 100 mg, accelerated||10,396||0.7|

-These data indicate that a dose of 150 mg of Activase (alteplase) should not be used in the treatment of AMI because it has been associated with an increase in intracranial bleeding.18
+A dose of 150 mg or greater should not be used in the treatment of AMI because it has been associated with an increase in intracranial bleeding.

-For acute massive pulmonary embolism, bleeding events were consistent with the general safety profile observed with Activase (alteplase) in acute myocardial infarction patients receiving the 3-hour infusion regimen.
+For acute massive pulmonary embolism, bleeding events were consistent with the general safety profile observed with Activase treatment of AMI patients receiving the 3-hour infusion regimen.